 2. Window treatments are key

-Be sure to pick window treatments that are light and airy.
+Be sure to pick rustic-style window treatments that are light and airy.
 Rustic design style makes use of nature, so you want to be sure to let in plenty of natural light.
 Again, mix and match the fabrics to add charm.
 You can use metal curtain rods to hang sheers and let them pool on the floor.

 3. Add furniture